Lids (store): History

 Lids Corp. was founded in Boston by Douglass Karp (son of real estate developer Stephen R. Karp) and Ben Fischman (son of real estate developer Steven Fischman) in 1993.
 Hat World, Inc. was founded in 1995 by George Berger, Glenn Campbell and Scott Molander, with its headquarters office in Sioux Falls, SD.

 Hat World's first store opened on November 3, 1995, in the Tippecanoe Mall in Lafayette, Indiana.
 The second store opened at Muncie Mall in Muncie, Indiana.
 The company's operations and warehouse were located in Indianapolis.
 The administrative headquarters was later moved from Sioux Falls to Indianapolis.
 The original Lids Corp. filed for bankruptcy protection in 2001 and certain Lids stores, the tradename/trademark and other assets were acquired by Hat World, Inc., which subsequently changed its store names from "Hat World" to "Lids."

-Hat World, Inc. (dba the new "Lids") was acquired in April 2004 by footwear retailer Genesco Inc. In 2019 Genesco sold Hat World/Lids to a joint venture between Ames Watson, LLC and Fanatics, Inc. Also in 2019, rapper Meek Mill acquired an ownership stake.
+Hat World, Inc. (dba the new "Lids") was acquired in April 2004 by footwear retailer Genesco Inc.

+In 2018 Genesco sold Hat World/Lids to "FanzzLids Holdings", a joint venture between Ames Watson, LLC, and Fanatics, Inc. (minority investment) for $100 million in cash.
+Also in 2019, rapper Meek Mill acquired an ownership stake.

 In 2019 Lids acquired Fanzz.

-In 2024, Fanatics became the majority owner of Lids Holdings.
+In 2024, Fanatics, Inc. became the majority owner of Lids Holdings.